denten-books/plain-text/0-chapter.md

 *Plain Text* enacts a reconciliation of vocabularies.
 As such, it is a response to a particular situation of a software engineer encountering a literary scholar.
 For a long stretch of my professional life, these two roles remained separate from each other.
-I worked at one thing and I studied another.
+I worked at one and I studied another.
 At the time, I simply did not think that code has anything to do with poetry.
 The idea for the book came to me in a moment of realization, after I was asked one of those naive but fundamental questions, of the kind that can plunge research into a long and winding hole.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
-It is in that struggle to articulate difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
+It was in that struggle to articulate difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 And, despite my professional experience as a programmer, I could not